taggedzi/creddedupe/README.md

 > This tool operates on password manager exports.
 Always work on copies of your
 > data, never the only original.
 Review results carefully before importing them
 > anywhere.

-> ⚠️ **No affiliation with Proton**
->
-> This project and its author are **not affiliated with, endorsed by, or
-> sponsored by Proton AG, Proton Pass, or any related company or product**.
-> The name “CredDedupe” and references to “Proton Pass” are used only to
-> describe that the tool operates on CSV exports produced by the Proton Pass
-> application.

 > ⚠️ **AI‑assisted project**
 >